Pi

 figures in the conservation of energy.
 Ouroboros

-Everybody
+Intro Everybody

-has something nice to say about the circle, as if the circle were perfect
+has something nice to say about a

 Carl Jung